skip to main content

 The designated area extends across the entire Napier jurisdiction.

-The area designated will be reviewed once Rapid Building Assessments are completed.
+The area designated has been reviewed now that all Rapid Building Assessments are complete.

 Powers under a designation